-On 15 September 2013 Legislative Assembly elections were held.
+Legislative Assembly elections were last held on 15 September 2013.
 Of the 14 seats directly elected, 2 seats went to pan-democratic candidates from the New Macau Association with the remaining 12 seats going to pro-establishment candidates.
 The campaign centred on livelihood issues such as social welfare, housing and employment.
 However, with full employment and annual cash handouts from the government, most people in Macau are satisfied with the government’s economic performance.
 Issues such as constitutional reform or the introduction of universal suffrage have little resonance.
 Voter turnout in the 2013 Legislative Assembly elections was 55 percent, down from 60 percent in 2009.

 The Standing Committee has said that electoral reforms must be cleared by a two-thirds majority of the Legislative Assembly, and approved by the CE before being forwarded to the NPCSC for final approval.
 The Committee also stressed that any final decision on whether reforms were necessary was reserved for the Standing Committee.

 After a series of public consultations on the method of selection for the CE and the Legislative Assembly, the Legislative Assembly decided to add two directly-elected and two indirectly-elected lawmakers, and to add 100 members to the election committee for the Chief Executive.